 By consistently delivering results, HFF has earned the trust of the community.
 That trust will allow us to continue to foster strong partnerships with organizations, groups, and companies that share a passion for Hispanic issues.

 Entrepreneurs Mark and Diane Janbakhsh are founders of the Hispanic Family Foundation.
 They were both raised in the Nashville area and have a strong commitment to the community.
-Their success in business, combined with their love of the community, lead them to found the Hispanic Family Foundation in 2013 to enhance the lives of Hispanic families and children.
+Their business success, combined with their love of the community, led them to found the Hispanic Family Foundation in 2013 to enhance the lives of Hispanic families and children.

 Laura Da Fonte immigrated from Venezuela to the United States in 2017.
 At that time she began working at HFF as an Office Manager.
 Laura loves serving the immigrant community.